Mint Condition: Early years

 Mint Condition was formed in St. Paul in the early 1980s.
 The band was originally made up of lead singer and (in-studio) drummer Stokley Williams, lead guitarist Homer O'Dell, keyboardist Larry Waddell, keyboardist/saxophonist Jeff Allen, keyboardist/percussionist/rhythm guitarist Keri Lewis, and bass guitarist Rick Kinchen.

-They were discovered by music producers Jimmy Jam and Terry Lewis in 1989 during a performance at First Avenue in downtown Minneapolis and signed Mint Condition to Perspective Records soon afterward.
+They were discovered by music producers Jimmy Jam and Terry Lewis in 1989 during a performance at First Avenue in downtown Minneapolis and were signed to Perspective Records soon afterward.

 Their debut album, Meant to Be Mint, was released on June 11, 1991, by Perspective.
 Afterward, they attempted to attract new jack swing listeners with their dance cut "Are You Free", hitting #55 on the R&B charts.
 They enjoyed success with the ballad "Breakin' My Heart (Pretty Brown Eyes)," which stayed on the charts for 34 weeks, reached the R&B top 5 (#3) and the Pop top 10 (#6) and was certified gold by the RIAA.
 Their third and final single, "Forever in Your Eyes", was also a successful Top 10 R&B hit (#7 R&B).
 Two years later, they released their second album, From the Mint Factory (1993).
 They enjoyed success with the single "U Send Me Swingin'" which peaked at #2 on Billboards Hot R&B/Hip-Hop Songs Chart for four weeks straight in the spring of 1994.
 The song was also a hit on the Rhythmic Top 40 charts, where it reached #14.
 The band's next two singles, "Someone to Love" and "So Fine", were Billboard Top 30 R&B hits, reaching the #28 and #29 spots, respectively.